 There is nothing more important than giving a good impression to the owner and listing agent.
 Just as buying a home is an emotional decision, so is selling a home.
 In addition to a solid and advantageous financial offer, a seller might also be swayed by your enthusiasm, your story, any personal appeal you might make through your agent to sweeten the offer.
 Although I don’t have data on this, there are cases where a seller with a strong emotional attachment to a home accepts an offer from a buyer he or she identifies with over one with a higher offer.

-To discuss these points and any other questions you may have, feel free to contact me.
-I’ll help you buy or sell your home in Westchester County.
+To discuss these points and any other questions you may have, feel free to contact me at 914-297-8475.
+I’ll be happy to help you buy or sell a home.